gyuta/car_race/README.md

 > Exercise 5.12: Racetrack (programming)

 > Consider driving a race car around a turn like those shown in Figure 5.5.
->You want to go as fast as possible, but not so fast as to run o↵ the track.
+>You want to go as fast as possible, but not so fast as to run off the track.
 In our simplified racetrack, the car is at one of a discrete set of grid positions, the cells in the diagram.
 >The velocity is also discrete, a number of grid cells moved horizontally and vertically per time step.
 >The actions are increments to the velocity components.
 Each may be changed by +1, 1, or 0 in each step, for a total of nine (3 x 3) actions.
 >Both velocity components are restricted to be nonnegative and less than 5, and they cannot both be zero except at the starting line.